Got Live If You Want It! (album): Marketing and sales

 Got Live If You Want It! was meant to be released only for the North American market – Margotin and Guesdon suggest this is because Decca had already released an EP of the same name in the UK, while Bronson connects it to the aftermath of the Royal Albert Hall debacle.
 However, Decca still pressed copies of the LP for European countries outside of the UK, including a limited shipment of copies sold in Germany and Scandinavia.
 According to Margotin and Guesdon, "because of the modest volume of sales", the LP became among the most coveted of the Stones' records for collectors.
 The band, however, disapproved of Got Live If You Want It!s release and have since disowned it publicly, referring to Get Yer Ya-Ya's Out!
 The Rolling Stones in Concert (1970) instead as their first live album.

+In the territories where the album was exported to, it was released under its original title Have You Seen Your Mother LIVE!

 In 1986, ABKCO Records remastered the Stones' catalog on CD under the supervision of Allen Klein, the label's founder and the Stones' former manager.
 Got Live If You Want It!s reissue was delayed at first when Klein had trouble locating original multi-track tapes.
 In August 2002, it was rereleased again by ABKCO, this time as a new remastered CD and SACD digipak.
 On this edition, "Under My Thumb" appears with a different introduction and take than the original LP.